anupamahalder/PYTHON-A2Z/README.md

     list1.pop(2) #here 2 is the index number
     ```

 2. The `del` keyword also removes the specified index.
+We have to use square bracket.

     ```python
-    del.list1(1) #here 1 is the index number
+    del list1[1] #here 1 is the index number
     ```

 1. **Clear the list:**